ststefa/prometheus-nftables-exporter/README.md

 This will result in a ready-to-run `dist/nftables_exporter` executable which can be used on other machines without installing a python interpreter there.

-Note that `pyinstaller` does not offer cross-compilation.
+As a drawback, `pyinstaller` does not offer cross-compilation like golang.
 The executable will thus only work on targets with the same os/arch combination.
-If you need multiple os/arch combination (say, amd64 and arm64) you'll have to compile the exporter separately on any of these.
+If multiple os/arch combination must be supported (say, amd64 and arm64) then you'll have to compile the exporter separately on any of these :-/.

-The executable is still dynamically linked.
+Also, note that the executable is still dynamically linked.
 So care must be taken regarding the base system.
 However, this should not usually be a problem as the dependencies are quite minimal and broadly available.

 ~~~ bash
 $ ldd dist/nftables_exporter